tuchandra/cc-easter/README.md

  - knowing if you have the right fragments to make a particular combination is difficult
  - navigating from the combination (daddecbca) to the inventory pages for each fragment is difficult

 *N.B.
-These difficulties were alleviated with a site update on 3/29/2018, but I noticed this and completed the event prior to that.*
+These difficulties were alleviated with a site update on 3/29/2018, but I wrote these and completed the event prior to that.*

 ## Purpose
 One script, `shell_helper.py`, figures out (1) what combinations I needed and what fragments I currently had, (2) which egg fragments I still needed, and (3) what combinations I could currently make.
 This solved the first two problems above.